1046prt/dashboardxstock/README.md

 ---

-## Notes

-- All data is static and for demonstration purposes only.
-- No backend or database integration is present in this version.
-- For any queries or suggestions, please contact the author via email.
+- If you have any questions or suggestions, please don't hesitate to get in touch with the author via (email)[1046prt@gmail.com].